Hand, Foot, and Mouth Disease (HFMD) is a common viral infection that mainly affects children under the age of five.

 HFMD can infect adults

-Although it’s most common in children.
+Although it’s most common in children, even adults can get hand foot mouth disease.
 Symptoms and treatment for adults are the same as for children.
 Adults (except the child’s parents) should avoid close contact with infected individuals and don’t share personal items.

 If you or your child has HFMD, consult a doctor for proper diagnosis and treatment.